 You may be able to sue one or more of the following third parties after a rear-end collision:

-A car accident lawyer can help you determine what your best option is for getting compensation following a rear-end accident.
+A car accident lawyer can help you determine what your best option is for getting compensation following a rear-end accident in the Phoenix area.
 If you are going to sue for damages, your lawyer will need to begin gathering evidence to support your claim.

 Evidence used to build your case may include: